mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_on_prem_release_notes_hl_de.md

 From the admin workstation, gcloud now requires that you log in to gcloud with a Google Cloud user account.
-The user account should have at least the Viewer Cloud IAM role in all Google Cloud projects associated with your clusters.
+The user account should have at least the Viewer IAM role in all Google Cloud projects associated with your clusters.

 **CHANGED:**